Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/3/StudentGuide.md

 6. Run the command and notice how `awk` is able to take a complex log file and parse it out to show only the fields needed: Time and IP Address.

     -  In this result, the top reoccurring IP, `41.33.233.87`, is easy to detect.
-This is likely IP address of the attacker.
+This is likely the IP address of the attacker.

     - Identifying an IP address of an attacker can assist a security professional with determining what IP address should be blocked from the network to prevent future attacks.

  ### `awk` Summary

  Review the following concepts:

-  - `awk` is a text processing utility like `sed`, but is more robust, as it can separate out fields with simple code.
+  - `awk` is a text processing utility like `sed`, but it is more robust, as it can separate out fields with simple code.

   - `awk` can assist security professionals by isolating specific data points, like IP addresses, to assist with determining what IP addresses should be blocked.